-Now that you know how much money you have coming in and where it’s going, it might be time to make some uncomfortable-but-fair spending decisions with the intention of eliminating your student loans by your goal date.
-That means you may want to sacrifice the daily run to get coffee or a premium cable network.
+Now that you know how much money you have coming in and where it’s going, it might be time to make some uncomfortable, but fair, spending decisions with the intention of eliminating your student loans by your goal date.
+That means you may want to sacrifice some unnecessary expenses.
 Cutting back on non-necessities isn’t fun, but it may make it easier for you to save.

 Paying Beyond the Minimum Required

-As we mentioned up top, you can accelerate your loan payoff by paying more than the minimum monthly payment required by your loan provider.
+As we mentioned, you can accelerate your loan payoff by paying more than the minimum student loan payment required by your loan provider.
 It’s okay to start small — even an extra $25 a month can start to add up.
 Paying more each month can also save you money on interest.
-You can even ask your loan provider to put that extra cash toward the principal.
+You can ask your loan provider to put that extra cash toward the principal.

 Avoiding Late Fees

 An easy way to help ensure you pay at the same time every month is to set up an auto-draft from your checking or savings account.
-If you’re in a pinch, try to avoid charging a loan payment to a credit card—that way you can avoid paying high credit card interest on a lower-interest student loan.
+Some lenders may even offer a rate discount to student loan borrowers who enroll in automatic payments.

 Maximizing “Surprise” Money

 Are you doing so well at work that you got a raise or bonus?
-Rather than buying a virtual reality headset, lighten the burden of your current reality by putting that money toward your student loan debt.
+Rather than splurging on something new, lighten the burden of your current reality by putting that money toward your student loan debt.

 Finding Extra Work

 Every little bit of extra income can help.
 A part-time job could get you closer to your goal more quickly.
 If fitting in an extra 15 or 20 scheduled hours a week isn’t feasible, try finding a side hustle where you can make your own hours.
-You can walk dogs, become a rideshare driver, or even recharge electric scooters — all through an app.
+You can work as a dog walker, become a rideshare driver, or even recharge electric scooters — all through an app.

 Refinancing Your Student Loans